apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 Going even further, LLMs are great for prototyping and discovering use cases for ML, but “Traditional” ML techniques are capable of some of the same things.
 Once you’ve proved a concept with an LLM and are looking to scale it up in production, it can be worth [reconsidering if LLMs are even the best way to scale and iterate that feature](https://explosion.ai/blog/against-llm-maximalism), and whether more traditional machine learning approaches could get you the same result faster and cheaper.

 ## 10. Put a human in the loop
-While LLMs are going to change knowledge work in profound ways, they are still fundamentally accelerators to human endeavours.
-In a lot of cases, ChatGPT-based product prototypes stumble because they’re prompted to exclude the human element and leap right to a final answer unassisted.
+While LLMs will change knowledge work in profound ways, they are still essentially accelerators for human endeavours.
+In a lot of cases, ChatGPT-based product prototypes stumble because they’re prompted to exclude the human element, and leap right to a final answer unassisted.

-Part of the reason that Github Copilot, and the hotly anticipated [GPT-4-powered Copilot X](https://github.blog/2023-03-22-github-copilot-x-the-ai-powered-developer-experience/), are breakout killer apps for LLMs is that they’re conceived as human accelerators.
+Part of the reason that Github Copilot, and the hotly anticipated [GPT-4-powered Copilot X](https://github.blog/2023-03-22-github-copilot-x-the-ai-powered-developer-experience/), are breakout killer apps for LLMs is that they’re fundamentally human accelerators.
 GPT can’t even remotely build and maintain large software applications on its own, but Copilot is an excellent coding buddy – an amplifier of your existing skills and intentions.
 By making suggestions and taking a first pass at less-creative parts of the work, Copilot makes its human pilot more effective.

 There are many cases like this.
 Today’s LLMs struggle with fully-automated workflows, but can often generate compelling options or starting points for humans to jump off from.